Susan Filburn

 Susan Filburn Update

-Susan has more than 20 years of experience in State government, including the last four years as Deputy Commissioner of Employment Security at the Department of Labor.
-Susan is a U.S. Army Veteran who served in numerous locations as an Aviation Officer.
-Susan holds a Masters of Public Administration from the Syracuse University Maxwell School, as well as a Bachelor of Science from the United States Military Academy at West Point.
+Susan brings more than 20 years of experience in New York State government, including the last four years serving as Deputy Commissioner of Employment Security at the Department of Labor.
+She is a U.S. Army veteran who served in numerous locations as an Aviation Officer.
+Susan holds a Master of Public Administration from the Syracuse University Maxwell School of Citizenship and Public Affairs and a Bachelor of Science from the United States Military Academy at West Point.

 Tom Donohue